anderium/anderium.github.io/artificial-intelligence/ai-art.md

 # AI art

-It's hated and loved; it's complicated.
+It's hated by most and loved by a lot; it's complicated.

+This is a really good video on the topic, actually: <https://www.youtube.com/watch?v=Ztv7iL9RDe0>.
+Watch it, not for the trick it provides, but for the essay.
+(The trick: Add `before:2023` to your searches.)

 ## Opinions